dartlangfr/game-store-codelab/user-story-5.md

 1. Create a new custom element `x-game-edit`
   - Create `game-edit.html` and `game-edit.dart` files and copy the `GAME_EDIT_TEMPLATE` html blocks from the templates into its body
-  - Import and use it in your `index.html`:
+  - Import and use it in `index.html`:

     ```HTML
     <x-game-edit gameId="1"></x-game-edit>